THANK YOU, DONORS AND SUPPORTERS

-$610,500 Awarded at 54th Annual Awards Ceremony
+$725,400 Awarded at 58th Annual Awards Ceremony to Class of 2023

 Richardson Scholar Awards Honor Brightest and Best

 The presentation of the Richardson Scholar Awards is a highlight of each Awards Ceremony.
 Applicants must demonstrate significant need and meet the highest levels of achievement in academics, service and leadership.
 Nancy Richardson Luther presented the awards to 2023 winners: Sebastian River High School and IRSC AA graduate Arabella Hepler, who will attend the University of Florida and major in biology; Vero Beach High School graduate Marie Mazzarella, who will attend the University of South Florida and major in pre-nursing; Indian River Charter High School and IRSC AA graduate Victoria Dowdell, who will attend Florida State University and major in architectural studies; and St. Edward’s School graduate Taylor Wolfe, who will attend Dartmouth College and major in neuroscience.

 The Richardson Awards were established more than 35 years ago by Nancy’s father and mother and continued to be supported by Nancy and her sisters Sandy Kahle and Susan Hopkins.
 Her father Dan K. Richardson, along with members of the Vero Beach Rotary Club, founded Dollars for Scholars (the predecessor of Scholarship Foundation) in 1965.
 The family began offering the Richardson Scholar Awards in 1985 to “seek out and nurture potential decision makers who will have a future impact on our country and the world.”
 Since then, more than 125 graduating Indian River County students have been been honored as Richardson Scholars.